 What is a Headline?
 You could enter your current job title here, but you may also use a descriptive phrase, if you feel like your current job title does not fully capture what you do.
 This is a one-phrase summary that recruiters will see right away, when they check your profile.

 If you need some tips with setting your profile's Headline, you may refer to our article "2 who's and 1 what: How to craft and sell your elevator pitch"

 The Summary field under the PROFESSIONAL SUMMARY section is where you type in a brief summary about who you are as a development professional.
 This should simultaneously serve as your branding statement for yourself, as well as the space to set the career direction that you're interested in pursuing.

 You may only add up to three citizenships, and five languages.
 If you can speak more than five languages, you may list them in the Summary field, or in the Skills & Expertise section.

-- Please make sure that the countries for Citizenships and languages that you enter, are current.
-That is, you indeed have an existing citizenship with the country; and the language you've indicated, is something that you could comfortably use when working.
+- Please make sure that the countries for Citizenship and languages that you enter are current.
+That is, you indeed have existing citizenship with the country, and the language you've indicated is something that you could comfortably use when working.

-- Our Technical Support Team is currently working on the Experience Snapshot section of your Devex profile.
+- The Experience Snapshot section of your Devex profile is system generated based on keywords found in your profile details and attached CV.
 If the details on your Experience Snapshot are inaccurate, you may hide this section instead.
 Just click on the tick box beside Show Snapshot to temporarily hide this information.

 * This is available under Professional Summary, just click edit and scroll down.